unitreign/playtime/README.md

   <a href="https://ko-fi.com/unitreign"><img src="https://img.shields.io/badge/Ko--fi-support-ff5e5b?logo=ko-fi&logoColor=white" alt="Ko-fi"></a>
 </p>

-Knulli has no built-in play time tracking.
-PlayTime adds it.
-A hook script records every session automatically, and a shelf-style UI shows your most-played games sorted by time — across all consoles or filtered to one.
+Knulli tracks play time in each system's `gamelist.xml` — but there is no UI to see it.
+PlayTime reads that data and shows your most-played games in a shelf-style view, sorted by time, across all consoles or filtered to one.

 <p align="center">
   <img src="images/preview.png" alt="PlayTime running on an Anbernic handheld" width="600">